jagathgj/git-github.com-jagathgj-malayalam-typing/README.md

-# Getting Started with Create React App
+# Getting Started with Carbon React Template

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Carbon Design System](https://react.carbondesignsystem.com/).

+Click on `use this template' and start making awesome apps.

 ## Available Scripts